Are Whole Life Insurance Polices Worth The Cost?

 What happens if I pay my premiums early or overfund the policy?

 As mentioned, a MEC can affect how your policy is taxed.
 The death benefit your family would receive will remain tax-free.
-However, you will lose the tax advantages on loans and withdrawals.
+However, you will have to pay taxes on your cash value each time you withdraw or take a loan.

 Life Insurance Retirement Plan (LIRP)